duneroadrunner/scpptool/README.md

 If [lifetime annotations](#annotating-lifetime-constraints) are applied to the pointer, then it can be assumed that the target object (also) outlives the pointer's intialization value target object.
 Often [`rsv::TXSLTAPointer<>`](#txsltapointer) will be used in place of raw pointers.
 It acts just like a raw pointer with lifetime annotations.

-(Note that a current glaring shortcoming of the tool is that while expressions of the form `(*pointer).member` should be checked properly, equivalent expressions of the form `pointer->member` may not be.
-This will hopefully be remedied before long.)

 #### Referencing elements in a dynamic container

 This tool does not support directly taking (raw) references to elements in a dynamic (resizable) container (such as a vector).
 The preferred way of obtaining a (raw) reference to an element in a dynamic container is via a corresponding ["borrowing fixed (size)"](#xslta_vector-xslta_fixed_vector-xslta_borrowing_fixed_vector) (proxy) container that, while it exists, ensures that no elements are removed or relocated.